- As low as $332/Night

 Summary:

-Welcome to our striking studio apartment in the historic Thomas Waring House, an ideal getaway for couples or solo travelers.
-This thoughtfully designed space features a extravagant king-sized bed and a private bathroom, offering comfort and privacy within this award-winning residence.
+Welcome to our gorgeous studio apartment in the historic Thomas Waring House, an ideal getaway for couples or solo travelers.
+This thoughtfully designed space features a opulent king-sized bed and a private bathroom, offering comfort and privacy within this award-winning residence.
 The studio combines timeless appeal with modern amenities, creating a comfortable ambiance where you can relax after exploring Charleston.
-Perfectly suited for a memorable hideaway, this apartment provides everything needed for a comfortable and fun stay.
+Perfectly suited for a memorable hideaway, this apartment provides everything needed for a comfortable and delightful stay.

 The Space: